Manitoba sees 51 new COVID-19 cases on eve of tightened restrictions

-Public health officials in Manitoba are reporting 51 new cases of COVID-19 in the province Sunday, 36 of those are in the Winnipeg health region.
+Public health officials in Manitoba are reporting 51 new cases of COVID-19 in the province Sunday, 36 of which are in the Winnipeg health region.

 Eight cases have been identified in the Interlake-Eastern health region, four in the Southern Health region, two in the Northern health region and a lone case in the Prairie Mountain Health region.